Jubel13/Simon-game/README.md

 This project simulate <a href="https://en.wikipedia.org/wiki/Simon_(game)" target="_blank">Simon Game</a>

+This project using JQuery instead of vanilla Javascript.

 To view this app, go to this link : https://jubel13.github.io/Simon-game/.

 This web app must be started by pressing a key on keyboard, not working on mobile phone without keyboard.